pulumi/pulumi-hugo/themes/default/content/blog/introducing-the-puluminaries/index.md

 <img src="ringo-smet.png" width="200" height="200" alt="Ringo De Smet"/>
 <a data-track="twitter" href="https://twitter.com/ringods"><i class="fab fa-twitter"></i></a>&nbsp;<a data-track="github" href="https://github.com/ringods"><i class="fab fa-github"></i></a>

 Ringo is one of the founding board members of [the Pulumiverse](https://www.pulumi.com/blog/2022-03-30-introducing-pulumiverse/) - a place to interact and collaborate on Pulumi-based libraries, projects, and educational materials.
 Ringo (along with fellow Puluminary Simen A. W. Olsen) have brought their vision for expanding the Pulumi community to life with the creating of this community-operated place for anyone to communicate, contribute, and collaborate with other members of the Pulumi community and build abstractions and SDKs that can be shared and used by anyone.
+Ringo also created the [Pulumi Resource Type for Concourse](https://github.com/ringods/pulumi-resource).

 ### Rizel Scarlett